 10. Chronic Illness

 Extremely low body fat and calorie consumption are linked to increased cortisol levels, which suppress the immune system and increase your chances of getting a bacterial infection or catching a cold or flu virus.

 Individuals prefer to befriend people they are happy to introduce to their other friends, no matter how shallow it may be.
-This may change when more of us join the stout ranks, but for now, the truth is that making friends when you’re big is tough.
+This may change when more of us join the stout ranks, but for now, making friends when you’re big is tough.

-Fat is stored in adipose tissue as subcutaneous fat (deep below your skin) or as visceral fat (inside your abdominal cavity).
+We store fat in adipose tissue as subcutaneous fat (deep below your skin) or visceral fat (inside your abdominal cavity).
 While a small amount of fat is healthy, excess stored fat can have serious health implications.
-Calculating and then tracking your body fat percentage allows you to target and reduce your stored fat as you build lean muscle.
+Calculating and tracking your body fat percentage allows you to target and reduce your stored fat as you build lean muscle.